rrhodes/rrhodes/README.md

 - 🌱 I’m currently learning how to architect highly-available, scalable, secure services in the cloud.

-- 👯 I’m looking to collaborate on anything that catches my eye.
-Areas of interest include cloud development and machine learning.
+- 👯 I’m looking to collaborate on anything that catches my eye, particularly in cloud development and machine learning.

 - 🤔 I’m looking for help with any open-source contributions I make.
 Feedback on pull requests would be warmly welcome!